An Education For Life

 Scholarships are awarded at the Principal’s discretion.
 The number of awards offered and the percentage of tuition fee remission will vary according to students’ abilities and personal circumstances.
 The tuition fee covers all tuition costs and charges for every student’s standard program including technology access at all year levels, excursions and camps.
 A full list of inclusions and exclusions can be found in the Information Handbook.
 Inclusions and exclusions may differ at the Principal’s discretion.

-Families wishing to find out more about St Leonard’s College are encouraged to attend a College Tour.
+Families wishing to find out more about St Leonard’s College are encouraged to attend a College Tour prior to or on the day of the scholarship examination.
 Please click here to view our tour schedule and register for a tour.